MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 ## Build and test the application

 Finally, build and test your client application.
-If your project builds and runs successfully, you should see output similar to the following in the console window:
+If your project builds and runs successfully, you should see output similar to the following example in the console window:

 ```cmd
 Non-Business : 87ba5c36-b7cf-4793-bbc2-bd5b3a9f95ca